DOI10.47051/TABD5404

 EcuadorSucumbíosLimoncochaValencia et al. 2016

-EcuadorSucumbíosLimoncocha, 2.6 km E ofThis work
+EcuadorSucumbíosLimoncocha, 2.6 km E ofThis work; Fig. 1

 EcuadorSucumbíosPozo DiamanteValencia et al. 2016